STATE GOVERNMENT AND STATE AFFAIRS

 67-5309.
 Rules of the division of human resources and the personnel commission.
 The administrator of the division of human resources shall have the power and authority to adopt, amend, or rescind such rules as may be necessary for proper administration of this chapter.
 Such rules may include:

 (a) A rule requiring the administrator, after consulting with each department, to develop, adopt, and make effective a job classification system for positions covered by this chapter, based on an analysis of the duties and responsibilities of the positions.
-The job classification shall include an appropriate title for each class and a description of duties and responsibilities of positions in the classes and the requirements of minimum training, experience and other qualifications suitable for the performance of duties of the position.
+The job classification shall include an appropriate title for each class and a description of duties and responsibilities of positions in the classes and the requirements of minimum training, skills, capabilities, work, or relevant experience and other qualifications suitable for the performance of duties of the position.
+Except for job classifications legally required to possess a professional license or credential or postsecondary degree, as determined by the administrator, no job classification may require a postsecondary degree unless the job description describes the necessity.
+Applicants may demonstrate qualifications or equivalency to any substantiated postsecondary degree requirements using relevant and comparable work or volunteer experience, education, skills, capabilities, expertise, or nondegree credentials, including but not limited to skill-based certificates, badges, or professional certifications.

 (b) A rule describing the relevant labor markets and benchmark job classifications used in the administrator’s salary surveys.